 If your playback environment is exhibiting Freezing, Buffering, or Choppiness for all titles, there could be something within the playback environment causing this.
 See below for details.

-Note: If this is only presented only on a single title, please contact Swank Digital Support to have the content reviewed for issues with the encode.
+Note: If this is only presented on a single title, please contact Swank Digital Support to have the content reviewed for issues with the encode.

 - Network Bandwidth